s-macke/SAM/README.md

 License
 =======

-The software is a reverse-engineered version of a commercial software published more than 30 years ago.
+The software is a reverse-engineered version of a software published more than 34 years ago by "Don't ask Software".
-The current copyright holder is SoftVoice, Inc. (www.text2speech.com)

-Any attempt to contact the company failed.
-The website was last updated in the year 2009.
-The status of the original software can therefore best described as Abandonware (http://en.wikipedia.org/wiki/Abandonware)
+The company no longer exists.
+Any attempt to contact the original authors failed.
+Hence S.A.M. can be best described as Abandonware (http://en.wikipedia.org/wiki/Abandonware)

-As long this is the case I cannot put my code under any specific open source software license Use it at your own risk.
+As long this is the case I cannot put my code under any specific open source software license.
+However the software might be used under the "Fair Use" act (https://en.wikipedia.org/wiki/FAIR_USE_Act) in the USA.

 Contact
 =======